dpgardne/mindmath/README.md

 }

-##Let user enter input
+## Let user enter input
-  Allow the user to enter their answer to each question in an input field.
+  - Allow the user to enter their answer to each question in an input field.
-  //If value of input = the parseInt of the question then player's score increases appropriately
+  - If value of input = the parseInt of the question then player's score increases appropriately

-  ####Game objects
+  ## Game objects
   There should be a object called game.
 This will contain all the player's scores and in addition all the round information.
 This object will be crucial for making correct if statements.
-  //properties
+  ## properties of game object
     - p1 score
     - p2 score
     - p1 wins